harmony-one/harmony-tests/README.md

 To run all test cases using an already funded address:
 `./tests --network NETWORK --address YOUR_FUNDED_ADDRESS`

-To connect to custom defined RPC nodes:
+To connect to custom defined RPC nodes configured using config.yml:
 `./tests --network NETWORK --mode custom --address YOUR_FUNDED_ADDRESS`

+To connect to custom nodes using command line args:
+`./tests --network NETWORK --mode custom --nodes http://SHARD0NODEIP:9500,http://SHARD1NODEIP:9500 --address YOUR_FUNDED_ADDRESS`

 ### Specific test cases